originphp/website/source/docs/view/html-helper.md

 echo $this->Html->js('https://code.jquery.com/jquery-3.3.1.min.js');
 ```

 You can also load a script from a plugin public folder, this will automatically load the contents inline of the view.
-This should only be used for development purposes for performance reasons, once in production move the file or create a symlink to it.
+This should only be used for development purposes for performance reasons.
+Once in production move the file or create a symlink to it.

 ```php
 echo $this->Html->js('Myplugin.custom.js');